for-giobbe/phy/Building a Tree in a BI Framework .md

 ## intro:

 In this lesson we will use MrBayes [(Ronquist et al., 2012)](https://academic.oup.com/sysbio/article/61/3/539/1674894) to understand the underlying concepts of Bayesian Inference in phylogenetics.
+Recall that in the Bayesian framework we estimate parameters from their posterior distribution, instead of finding the best point estimates as is done in a Maximum Likelihood framework.
-In the meantime we will explore a bit the command-line to convert different
-MSA formats and explore CIPRESS, the more comprehensive and outstanding computational infrastructure for phylogenetic
+In the meantime we will explore a bit the command-line to convert different MSA formats and explore CIPRESS, the more comprehensive and outstanding computational infrastructure for phylogenetic

- is to use the method known as MCMCMC ("Metropolis-coupled Markov chain Monte Carlo") to empirically determine the posterior probability distribution of trees, branch lengths and substitution parameters.
-Recall that in the Bayesian framework this is how we learn about parameter values: instead of finding the best point estimates, we typically want to quantify the probability of the entire range of possible values.